Alee14/AleeBot/README.md

 # AleeBot
-A discord bot where it can do cool things.
+A chat bot for discord written in discord.js.

 If you want to become a dev do a pull request, also submit a problem/suggestion to Issues.
 Get gource at: https://gource.io